Photoshoots, stills, and posters that caught our eyes this week. What caught yours?Continue reading

 Studios have released perfectly photoshopped pictures of their stars ahead of the broadcast of Douyin’s event (although it probably isn’t getting the level of attention it would like at the moment…).
 Catch the stars on the red carpet now at Youku.Continue reading

-Ode to Shangyang / Monarch Industry revolves around the life of Wang Xuan (Zhang Ziyi), a noble lady who joins rebel general Xiao Qi (Zhou Yiwei) in unifying the kingdom.
+Ode to Shangyang / The Rebel Princess revolves around the life of Wang Xuan (Zhang Ziyi), a noble lady who joins rebel general Xiao Qi (Zhou Yiwei) in unifying the kingdom.

 The 68 episode drama will premiere on Youku in 12 hours (Jan 9th 10am CN time).
 The drama releases 10 episodes this weekend, and 2 episodes every Mon-Wed beginning next week.